Jobs at Sharp

 Residents will be provided with ongoing educational opportunities through attendance and participation of approved professional meetings and conferences (CSHP, ASHP Midyear, Society of Critical Care Medicine, Western States Conference), the obtainment of certifications (ACLS, BCPS) and additional ongoing learning modules developed by Sharp HealthCare.

-Each resident will act as chief resident for 1 quarter (4-month term) that involves coordinating and scheduling tasks to the residency team, maintaining correspondence with pharmacy administration and preceptors and additionally perform other duties as necessary for the development of the residency program.
+Each resident will act as chief resident for one quarter (three-month term) that involves coordinating and scheduling tasks to the residency team, maintaining correspondence with pharmacy administration and preceptors and additionally performing other duties as necessary for the development of the residency program.

 Teaching experiences are integrated with patient care activities and through the provision of educational support to pharmacy students and staff, nursing and medical staff members and others.
-Residents will work closely with pharmacists in the preceptorship of pharmacy students on clinical rotations from numerous pharmacy schools including Touro University College of Pharmacy, Western University of Health Sciences, UC San Diego Skaggs School of Pharmacy, University of the Pacific and Northstate College of Pharmacy.
-Through the San Diego Pharmacy Residency Leadership Program (SDPRL), residents will obtain teaching certification upon completion and participate in activities including preceptor development and various workshops.
+Residents will work closely with pharmacists in the preceptorship of pharmacy students on clinical learning experiences from numerous pharmacy schools including Touro University College of Pharmacy, Western University of Health Sciences, UC San Diego Skaggs School of Pharmacy, University of the Pacific and Northstate College of Pharmacy.
+Through the San Diego Pharmacy Residency Leadership Program, residents will obtain teaching certification upon completion and participate in activities including preceptor development and various workshops.

-Applicants must possess a doctor of pharmacy degree (PharmD), must be self-motivated, and must possess excellent interpersonal and communication skills.
-Completion of the national licensure exam (NAPLEX) and the California licensure exam (CPJE) is highly recommended before entering into the residency.
+Applicants must possess a doctor of pharmacy degree (PharmD), and must be self-motivated with good interpersonal and communication skills.
+Completion of California licensure exam recommended before residency.

-All application material must be completed and submitted in PhORCAS by Jan.
-2, 2014, to be accepted.
-Additionally, a supplemental form must be completed and uploaded into PhORCAS for the application to be considered.
-For questions, please contact residency director Grant Lum, PharmD, or one of the current PGY1 pharmacy residents: Quyen Nguyen, Lanie Lee, Celeste Briones and Danny Situ.
+All application materials must be completed and submitted in PhORCAS by Jan.
+4, 2016, to be considered for an interview.
+For questions, please email residency director Grant Lum, PharmD, or one of the current PGY1 pharmacy residents: Quyen Nguyen, Lanie Lee, Celeste Briones and Danny Situ.